pcm720/nhddl/README.md

 - `dev9_ns.irx`
 - `ata_bd.irx`

-To skip all other BDM devices, `mode: ata` must be present in `nhddl.yaml`.
+To skip all other devices, `mode: ata` must be present in `nhddl.yaml`.

 #### MX4SIO
 The following files are required for MX4SIO: